arnaudroger/SimpleFlatMapper/README.md

 We capture the time it takes from the query execution to the end of the transformation of all the rows into an [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram).
 We capture from the query execution because some library don't give us control over that and the query exec time will be the same accross framework.

+Removed ibatis as I think I identified an issue in the benchmark.

 - SFM Static uses a predefined list of the columns
 - SFM Dynamic will use the ResultSetMetadata